brentvollebregt/nitratine.net/posts/how-to-import-a-pyqt5-ui-file-in-a-python-gui/post.md

 The method above simply helps you get a pointer to the object.
 Now that the hardest part is done, you are free to do what you would normally do after you have located all your widgets you want to use.

 > Please note, this is not a full tutorial on PyQt5.
-I am simply demonstrating hwo to import .ui files
+I am simply demonstrating how to import .ui files

 ### Connecting Buttons to Methods
 To connect a button to a method, we need to get a pointer (as shown before) and then connect it like we normally would.
 Here is a full example: